This article contains affiliate links at no cost to you.

 The museum starts off incredibly personal.
 You see a copy of Dolly’s birth certificate and the original doctor’s bag belonging to the doctor that delivered Dolly, Dr. Robert F. Thomas, whom she dedicated the in park chapel to at Dollywood.

-The Tennessee Mountain Home area in the museum includes a replica of a cabin like the one in which Dolly grew up.
+A point of interest inside Dollywood’s Chasing Rainbows Museum is the Tennessee Mountain Home area in the museum includes a replica of a cabin like the one in which Dolly grew up.
 Near the mountain home exhibit is a replica of the coat that Dolly’s mother made for her is displayed, her Coat of Many Colors.
 The replica was made by Avie Lee, Dolly’s mother, after the song had become a hit as the original one had been reused/repurposed.
 In the display you will also find Porter Wagoner‘s laundry slip on the back of which Dolly wrote the song!

 The personal items in the museum include costumes, wigs, and awards.
 Costumes from 9 to 5, The Best Little Whorehouse in Texas, Rhinestone, Steel Magnolias, and Straight Talk are showcased in carefully curated displays.
 With a whole section being dedicated to her Coat of Many Colors movies.
 Collections of hand-written lyrics can also be found.
 Dolly’s lyrics are written on the back of receipts, napkins, and pieces of scrap paper… anything that was available when inspiration struck.